bu-air-lab/AIR-Lab-Instructions/RDS.md

 In the maps folder, corridor_map.pgm and corridor_map.yaml will be generated.

-Close all the ROS applications.
+Close all the ROS applications i.e. all terminals, Gazebo, Rviz and any other tabs.

 ## Localization and Navigation